webplatform/docs-wpd/CSS_property_guide/index.md

 ==Assigning yourself to work on your chosen properties==

-Once you have grabbed some properties to work on, mark them with your name and e-mail address, in the XXXXXXXXXX column
+Once you have grabbed some properties to work on, let us know, so we can track who is working on what.

-[CHRIS - HAVE WE GOT A FACILITY FOR MARKING UP WHO IS ASSIGNED TO EACH PROPERTY?]

 Then work through each property until you have completed your set.
 In this example I will do background-image.